-City struggled to break the visitors down for much of the first half but Zabaleta’s bulldozing run and shot, helped in by the limp hand of Paddy Kenny, put them at ease just before the break.
+City struggled to break the visitors down for much of the first half but Pablo Zabaleta’s bulldozing run and shot, helped in by the limp hand of Paddy Kenny, put the club at ease just before the break.

-They were stunned, though, when Joleon Lescott's awful error allowed Djibril Cisse through for an equaliser, before Barton lost his cool and was ejected in shocking circumstances.
+City was stunned, though, when Joleon Lescott's awful error allowed Djibril Cisse through for an equalizer, before Barton lost his cool and was ejected in shocking circumstances.

-Despite the setback, though, QPR dumbfounded the hosts with a lethal counterattack, ending in Jamie Mackie nodding powerfully home for an unlikely lead.
+Despite the setback, though, QPR dumbfounded the home side with a lethal counterattack, ending in Jamie Mackie nodding powerfully home for an unlikely lead.